Duality of Anderson T-motives

 By the way, Shimura writes that the CM-types of $A$ and $A'$ coincide ([Sh98], 6.3, second line below (5), case $A$ of CM-type).
 We see that his affirmation is not natural: he considers the complex conjugate action of the endomorphism ring on $A'$.
 It is necessary to take into consideration this difference of notations comparing formulas of 12.3 and 13.2 with the corresponding formulas of Shimura.

-{\bf Remark 12.4.2.} According [L1], an abelian Anderson T-motive $M$ is an analog of an abelian variety $A$ with multiplication by an imaginary quadratic field $K$.
+{\bf Remark 12.4.2.} According [L1], a t-motive $M$ is an analog of an abelian variety $A$ with multiplication by an imaginary quadratic field $K$.
 The above consideration shows that this analogy holds for $M$ and $A$ having more multiplications.
 Really, if $A$ has more multiplications then (we use notations of [Sh63], Section 2) $F_0=FK$, and numbers $(r_\nu(A), s_\nu(A))$ satisfy $n(A)=q\sum_{i=1}^g r_\nu(A)$, where $(n(A), \dim(A)-n(A))$ is the signature of $A$ treated as an abelian variety with multiplication by $K$.
 This is an analog of 12.2.

 {\bf 12.5.
 Complete multiplication.} Here we consider the case $\goth q=m=1$, i.e. $\goth K=\Cal W$ and $g=r$.

 {\bf Lemma 12.5.1.} In this case the condition $N=0$ implies that the CM-type of the action of $\goth K$ on on $(L,V)$ has the property: all $\goth r_i$ are 0 or 1.